 15) Deviled Eggs

-It is both somewhat annoying and flattering that the first food to go is the deviled eggs after you have put so much effort making other food.
-Keep the filling zesty: mustard, mayo, a pinch of salt, and a dash of vinegar.
-Smoked paprika provides barbecue taste without the hassle.
-I learned the hard way to use a container that will keep your eggs from sliding around and potentially breaking them.
+It’s both kind of annoying, and also flattering, that deviled eggs are the first food to disappear, especially after you put all that effort into other dishes.
+Keep the filling zesty and include mustard, mayo, a pinch of salt, and a splash of vinegar.
+Smoked paprika gives a barbecue flavor without the hassle.
+I’ve learned the hard way to use a container that prevents your eggs from sliding and breaking.

 16) Guacamole